fossephate/multiplayerFramework/README.md

-# MMO
+a multiplayer framework for a game
-an mmo in javascript using node.js, socket.io, three.js, cannon.js, and more
+A multiplayer framework in javascript using node.js, socket.io, three.js, cannon.js, and more
 :P